thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="custom-action-html-3" %}

-Click on the "pencil" icon next to the name of the device you want to edit.
+Click on the action button next to the name of the device you want to edit.
 After clicking the action button, the device editing window will open.
 Make the necessary changes and click "Save".

 {% include images-gallery.html imageCollection="custom-action-html-4" %}